-Your task is to verify formulas (5) and (6) with three slightly different simulation scenarios by using the topology shown in Figure 5.
+The simulation setting in this study follows quite closely the setting in [F99].
+However, in [F99] the simulations have been performed only in a case when the background traffic is plain CBR.
+In this study, the simulations are performed with three slightly different simulation scenarios by using the topology shown in Figure 5.
 This topology naturally does not represent a realistic path through the Internet, but it is sufficient for this particular experiment.